MAST30034-AppliedDataScience/project-2-group-buy-now-pay-later-industry-project-28/data/README.md

-# Data Releases
+# Raw Data
-All relevant raw data should be placed in the `tables` directory.
-Excluding ABS (public) data, you can find the rest of the data required on Canvas under the Modules tab.
+All relevant raw data are in the `data/tables` directory.

-Please update this README file as you add new data.

 ## Merchant Data Info
 - Revenue Levels: `(a, b, c, d, e)` represents the level of revenue bands (unknown to groups). `a` denotes the smallest band whilst `e` denotes the highest revenue band.